pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_configuration.md

-# Configuration API for Ruby SDK (Condensed)
+# Configuration API for Ruby SDK

-Essential configuration, initialization, and event handling for the PubNub Ruby SDK.
-All code blocks and critical technical details are preserved.
+Concise reference for configuring and initializing the PubNub Ruby SDK.
+Includes essential parameters, method signatures, and examples.

 ## Initialization